CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 like to send over to his new phone, Peter can use the app's ability to send multiple files of different types all at once making his setup process hassle free.

-## Persona 4 - Jennifer: An old-fashioned teacher who is too busy to stay on top of technology trends - hold files for later use
+## Persona 4 - Jennifer: An old-fashioned teacher - hold files for later use

 Jennifer is a 26 year old English high school teacher.
 She completed up through her bachelors in teaching and english while at Temple University in 2019.
 She  She knows very little about technology outside of laptop and word processor usage.